datavis-tech/reactive-model/README.md

  * *propertyName* - The name of the property (a string).
  * *defaultValue* (optional) - The default value for this property.

-The property is exposed as an instance of [reactive-property](https://github.com/datavis-tech/reactive-property) on the model object at `model[propertyName]`.
+After a property is added, it is exposed as an instance of [reactive-property](https://github.com/datavis-tech/reactive-property) on the model object at `model[propertyName]`.

 Here's example code that shows how to add a property `a` and access it.